 Make sure everybody has the same opportunities when it comes to working from home vs the office.
 If employees don’t have access to the equipment they need to work comfortably at home – such as an ergonomic office chair – then provide it.

-And to ensure equality in virtual meetings, try to make sure everybody is on a device of their own, even if they’re physically in the office together.
+And to ensure equality in part-virtual, hybrid meetings, try to make sure everybody is on a device of their own, even if they’re physically in the office together.
 That way, each person has an equal footing at the meeting and side-conversations that might exclude those who are remote won’t happen.

 When you do come together for a meeting, make sure you know why.
 Have an agenda and spell out decisions you need to take.
 Circulate the papers a few days before the meeting.
 This way, you won’t waste time and you’ll all get the most out of your day in the office.

 A hybrid working model means flexible working.
 Your people won’t necessarily be available to reply instantly to every message you send.

 An understanding that communication will be asynchronous – where you communicate without expecting an instant reply – affords employees the flexibility to work when it suits them best.

 To get the most out of hybrid working, you need the right tools in place to manage your workspaces.

 Desk booking software gives you an oversight of how your spaces are being used.
 You get visibility of who’s in and who’s out, accurate forecasts for the demand for office space and a bird’s eye view of all of the spaces you manage.

 You’ll be able to make sure the space is working for your employees and make data-driven decisions on everything from the positioning of desks to the level of real estate you need.

 Hybrid working has the potential to revolutionize work.
 The freedom to work remotely is game-changing for lots of people, and the in-office time ensures that the benefits of traditional work models don’t get lost.